Caeph/paperfly/README.md

 # Running
 To run the program when it is in your path, use
 ```
-paperfly --input_fast<q|a> <input file> --k <k>
+paperfly --input_fast<q|a> <input filename> --k <k> --control_file <control filename>
 ```
-The input file can be in FASTA, FASTQ or gzipped FASTQ format (then use the fastq option).
+The input and the control file can be in FASTA, FASTQ or gzipped FASTQ format (then use the fastq option).
 The value of K corresponds to the lenght of k-mers in the de Bruijn graph of the reads.
 We recommend you start with k=+-30.
+The order of the parameters is not fixed.

 Other parameters are:
-- ```--control_file <filename>```: name of the control sequencing file.
-Can be in fasta, fastq or gzipped fastq format.
-If the file format is fastq or gzipped fastq, it must be indicated by file suffix: control.fastq, control.fastq.gz.
-The k-mers in control will be substracted from the k-mers in the input file before abundancy filtering.
+- ```--omit_control```: logical switch.
+If you use this switch instead of specifying a control file, the program will not perform any control normalization.
 - ```--minimal_abundance <value>```: absolute number denoting the minimal abundance of a k-mer.
 - ```--minimal_abundance_percentile <value>```: percentile of k-mer abundancy to use as minimal abundance threshold.
 If absolute value is defined, this parameter is not used.
 Default: 75.
 - ```--working_directory <path>```: name of the directory with results.
 Default: "output_paperfly_datetime".